POETSII/pml/README.md

 #### Choice of Programming Model

-In the above application file, the `"template": "simple"` entry defines this application as an instance of the `simple` template. `pml` supports different code generation templates that provide slightly different programming models.
+In the above application file, the `"model": "simple"` entry defines this application as an instance of the `simple` model. `pml` supports different code generation models that provide slightly different programming interface.
 For example, `simple` applications contain a single device type that can send and receive all message types.
-The `simple` template makes it easier to develop these applications without having to worry about device types, pins or edges, all irrelevant details in this case.
+The `simple` model makes it easier to develop these applications without having to worry about device types, pins or edges, all irrelevant details in this case.

 `pml` does not only abstract away capabilities.
-Some templates emulate behavior that is not directly supported by hardware (or the POETS XML schema) but is useful or convenient in some applications.
+Some models emulate behavior that is not directly supported by hardware (or the POETS XML schema) but is useful or convenient in some applications.
 For example, `simple` allows receive handlers to queue messages for delivery (using software buffers).

 #### Templating and Introspection

-`pml` templates are in fact [Jinja2](http://jinja.pocoo.org/) template XML files, inheriting all the capabilities of Jinja.
+`pml` model templates are in fact [Jinja2](http://jinja.pocoo.org/) template XML files, inheriting all the capabilities of Jinja.
 Application handler files are imported as Jinja templates too, and are passed graph and application information through Jinja's [context](http://jinja.pocoo.org/docs/2.10/api/#the-context) giving them poweful templating and introspective features.